dmbarbour/wikilon/docs/ABCRT.md

 ABC is well suited for manual memory management due to its explicit copy and drop operators.
 This couples nicely with a preference for linear structure and 'move' semantics, deep copies favored over aliasing.
 Linearity allows me to implement many functions - especially data plumbing - without allocation.

-Bump-pointer allocators, together with two-space collectors, should also serve me well.
+Bump-pointer allocators, together with two-space compacting collectors, should also serve me well.
 I initially tried more conventional memory management with size-segregated free-lists.
 But that doesn't work nicely with slab allocations for copying composite values (e.g. allocating enough space for every element in a list or stack or tree).
-Free fragments are small, and allocated blocks are large, and we end up coalescing memory too frequently.
+Free fragments are small, and allocated blocks are large, and we end up coalescing memory frequently.

-It may be useful to have regions within memory, e.g. a bump pointer nursery, old space, a stack.
-I'd probably need to leverage write barriers to make this work, e.g. so I can copy on write.
-I'm not sure the complexity is worthwhile.
+The main issue with a two-space collector is working easily with parallelism.
+I need either to stop-the-world for GC and add a mutex for allocation, or move a parallel computation into a separate space so there is no interference between threads.
+I'm leaning more towards the non-synchronizing parallelism, even though it implies greater overheads for simplicity.
+The overheads shouldn't be too bad insofar as they're subtracted from our compaction efforts.

+It might be useful to favor tighter context memory, e.g. based on observed memory pressure.
+Graduate from a few megabytes up to a given maximum size.
+Tight computations would then have tight memory locality properties.
+I'm not entirely convinced of this route, but it's easy enough to apply monotonically and profile later, or to test if memory pressure is low and occasionally shrink the space in use.

 A compacting collector seems a good fit for Wikilon's common use cases.
 It's a stop-the-world collector, albeit constrained to a single thread.
 This shouldn't be a major issue for pure computations (no side effects to hurt latencies).
 It is feasible to combine a compacting collector with free-lists, to reuse the small spaces.
 However, I have doubts that adding this would offer sufficient benefit to pay for the complications it introduces.
 A two-space collector has the advantage of being delightfully simple.